awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: us\-west\-2:MyMOFBucket\.
 If you're using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
 If the bucket name isn't prefixed, it automatically discovers the bucket Region by using the us\-east\-1 endpoint\.

    1. **Mof Operation Mode**: Choose State Manager behavior when running the **`AWS-ApplyDSCMofs`** association:
-      + **Apply**: Correct instance configurations that aren't compliant\.
+      + **Apply**: Correct node configurations that aren't compliant\.
-      + **ReportOnly**: Don't correct instance configurations, but instead log all compliance data and report instances that aren't compliant\.
+      + **ReportOnly**: Don't correct node configurations, but instead log all compliance data and report nodes that aren't compliant\.

    1. **Status Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write MOF execution status information\.
-These status reports are singleton summaries of the most recent compliance run of an instance\.
+These status reports are singleton summaries of the most recent compliance run of a node\.
 This means that the report is overwritten the next time the association runs MOF files\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: `us-west-2:doc-example-bucket`\.
 If you're using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
 If the bucket name isn't prefixed, it automatically discovers the bucket Region using the us\-east\-1 endpoint\.